Updated on 15/05/21

 Good question!
 Here’s an example of one that was originally installed by EDF:

-Pretty much all SMETS2 L+G E470 meters look a bit like this one, but might not have the supplier stickers.
+Pretty much all SMETS2 L+G E470 meters look a bit like these two, but might not have the supplier stickers - and definitely won’t have testing/demo references!
 They never have a black border around the display, and will always have one green and one grey button - but might not be in the same places.
+It’s important to note that there must be a comms hub bolted to the top of the meter for it to actually be an S2 meter.
+If yours has a blanking plate on top instead, you probably don’t have S2.
+Please see below for what that could mean.

 If you have one of these meters, the exact gas meter you have may vary.